 Debuted in 1982 (manga), 1988 (anime movie)

 Okay, so I’m kind of cheating a bit by putting a video game character on this list, but K9999 (pronounced K-Four-Nine) DESERVES to be on a list like this one.
 Besides, there have been adaptations of The King of Fighters around up to and including the first anime review I’ve done on the site with Another Day if anyone has been here since day one.
-SNK is certainly influenced by a ton of anime and reference it in the KOF series which I have no issue with.
+SNK is certainly influenced by a ton of anime and references it in the KOF series which I have no issue with.
 You have examples with Benimaru Nikaido modeled after Polnareff from JoJo’s Bizarre Adventure, Chris being the modern-day Swedish analog of Seta Sojiro from Rurouni Kenshin (no, I’m still not forgiving Nobuhiro Watsuki, but I’m using that character as an example), or even referencing Evangelion twice with Yuri Sakazaki saying “Anta baka?” for a taunt or Iori Yagami’s desperation super move totally parodying Unit-01 going berserk.
-With that being said, there’s a difference between homage, parody, and straight up theft.
+With that being said, there’s a difference between homage, parody, and straight-up theft.

 People can make a very strong case of K9999 being in a ripoff list as well as being #1 in certain other circumstances.
-Both the KOF character and Tetsuo have red capes, a disembodied right arm that can expand, have psychokinetic powers, can project barriers, have brash personalities, drive motorcycles, are characters who happen to be experiments (K9999 is an altered clone of the main character Kyo Kusanagi), but the kicker is that both characters are VOICED BY THE SAME SEIYUU!
+Both the KOF character and Tetsuo have red capes, a disembodied right arm that can expand, have psychokinetic powers, can project barriers, have brash personalities, drive motorcycles, and are characters who happen to be experiments (K9999 is an altered clone of the main character Kyo Kusanagi), but the kicker is that both characters are VOICED BY THE SAME SEIYUU!
 I’m not making this up, Nozomu Sasaki is probably the only actor on earth to play both the original character and his knock-off version.
 That actually happened.
 If you think this is crazy, then check out this video compilation of both K9999 in the KOF video games with footage from Akira.
 Even if you don’t know Japanese, you can clearly tell some of his dialogue is verbatim.
 Also, the Kusanagi character as seen in this video (not to be confused with Kyo since he’s another clone) is voiced by Mitsuo Iwata who is the voice of Shotaro Kaneda himself!
 Holy Haohmaru, SNK was REALLY leaning into the Akira references way too hard!

 KUSANAGIIIII….I mean, KANEDAAAAAA!!
 Don’t lie, your jaw dropped when it got to that part of the video assuming you weren’t laughing your butt off with how blatant the thievery was.
-Tetsuo is certainly an unstable menace, but he’s in my short list of anime characters who got shamelessly ripped off.
-SNK stopped using the K9999 character after The King of Fighters 2002 and replaced him with Nameless who doesn’t infringe any copyrights even if he kind of looks like if Black Jack (as in the Osamu Tezuka character) fusion danced with Sasuke Uchiha, but that’s besides the point.
-The only thing that’s stopping me from putting this shameless ripoff character from the higher spots is that more people know about Tetsuo or at the very least the Akira movie more than this blue-haired fighting game clone.
+Tetsuo is certainly an unstable menace, but he’s on my short list of anime characters who got shamelessly ripped off.
+SNK stopped using the K9999 character after The King of Fighters 2002 and replaced him with Nameless who doesn’t infringe any copyrights even if he kind of looks like Black Jack (as in the Osamu Tezuka character) fusion danced with Sasuke Uchiha, but that’s beside the point.
+The only thing that’s stopping me from putting this shameless ripoff character from the higher spots is that more people know about Tetsuo or at the very least the Akira movie than this blue-haired fighting game clone.